Roma seeks a ‘miracle’ against Barcelona armada in CL

-ROME (AP) — Eusebio Di Francesco implored his Roma players to go down fighting against Barcelona even though they needed “a miracle.”
+ROME (AP) — Eusebio Di Francesco implored his Roma players to pull off the “unthinkable” against Barcelona.

 Roma has an away goal but trails Barcelona 4-1 going into the second leg of their Champions League quarterfinal on Tuesday.